coralproject/talk/docs/source/02-02-advanced-configuration.md

 ## TALK_ENABLE_STRICT_CSP

-Setting this to `TRUE` will enforce the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (or CSP) policy.
+Setting this to `TRUE` will enforce the [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP) (or CSP).
 By default, this configuration is set to [report only](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#Testing_your_policy) where the policy is not enforced, but any violations are reported to a provided URI.
 (Default `FALSE`)